aaronbloomfield/ccc/hws/dappintro/index.md

 Read these instructions through before starting them!

 1. Change to the Remix deployment tab.
     - Under 'Environment' select "Web3 Provider".
 The pop-up window will tell you the options to run geth with, and you have already done that, above.
 Ensure that the "Web3 Provider Endpoint", in the pop-up box, says `http://127.0.0.1:8545`.
-Click OK.
+        - If you are using the Remix IDE, the pop-up window in Remix will tell you what you should use as your endpoint value (meaning what value to put after the `--http.corsdomain` flag).
+You should restart the geth node with that flag.
+        - Click OK to close that pop-up window
     - Underneath the "Environment" drop-down box, it should now say, "Custom (12345678) network", with the chain number of our private blockchain.
     - You should see your account address(es) populated in the "Account" drop-down box, with your `eth.coinbase` one selected
 2. Unlock your account in geth